YOU’RE A WEEPING PLANT

 SELECT A NEW POT: START WITH COUPLES THERAPY

-While you can’t change the weather, you can change your environment to help repair your relationship.
+While you can’t change the weather, you can change the environment to help repair your relationship.
 Infidelity of any kind can cause severe strain, and financial infidelity is no exception.
 Communication is key, but it can be hard to clearly portray exactly how you feel.
 That’s where a licensed therapist can help!

 A good therapist will get to the root of the matter, offering corrective, healthy steps to solve and disarm conflict before it has a chance to start.